What Is Overall Equipment Effectiveness and How Is OEE Calculated?

 “We need to hit 100% OEE”

 In theory, yes.
 But in practice, it’s nearly impossible.
-Instead, aim for steady improvement and build your maintenance strategy based on your goals, Asset Criticality Rankign and risk mitigation so you know how much and where you should invest to improve OEE.
+Instead, aim for steady improvement and build your maintenance strategy based on your goals, Asset Criticality Ranking and risk mitigation so you know how much and where you should invest to improve OEE.
+It’s important to set realistic OEE goals that are based on your process capability and industry benchmarks, rather than aiming for perfection.
+What is considered a good OEE score can vary by industry, but typically, a good OEE score is around 80-85%, which is often seen as world-class.
+Focus on continuous improvement and achievable targets to maintain motivation and drive progress.

 “Measuring OEE is too complex”